Snow warning for North and South Islands, Aucklanders told to watch out for deluge

 A cold blast is set to bring snow to state highways and alpine passes throughout the country, with MetService forecasting snow showers for both the North and South Islands.

-And heavy rain is set to lash the top of the North Island, with the MetService has posted an orange heavy rain warning for the top of the North Island.
+And heavy rain is set to lash the top of the North Island, with the MetService posting an orange heavy rain warning for the top of the North Island.

 Auckland and the Coromandel is also being told to watch out for a deluge.